 In March 2011, a New York court ruled that the Bay City Rollers can move forward with their four-year old lawsuit against Arista Records.
 Arista had denied responsibility for the royalties, claiming that the New York statute of limitations bars the Rollers' claims for royalties incurred prior to 2001.
 However, since the Rollers were able to show that Arista had continued to promise them their royalties in writing, the judge ruled that the statute did not apply.

 As of 2012, Mitchell, Faulkner and McKeown each toured separately, re-hashing Rollers hits.
 Due to legal issues over the use of the band name, McKeown called his ensemble: Les McKeown's Legendary Bay City Rollers.
-At the moment, there is no official Bay City Rollers.
+In September, 2015, Les McKeown, Stuart Wood and Alan Longmuir, announced that they were reforming the band.
+The door was left open for the return of Eric Faulkner, however drummer Derek Longmuir was not invited back.

 Even though they were ridiculed and mocked by more serious musicians, the Bay City Rollers had an amazing career and are fondly remembered by their fans.